databendlabs/databend/docs/doc/14-sql-commands/00-ddl/20-table/60-optimize-table.md

 ## Purging

 Purging permanently removes historical data, including unused snapshots, segments, and blocks, from your storage.
-It can save storage space but may affect the Time Travel feature.
+Only the latest snapshot (including the segments and blocks referenced by this snapshot) will be kept.
+This can save storage space but may affect the Time Travel feature.
 Consider purging when:

 - The storage cost is a major concern, and you don't require historical data for Time Travel or other purposes.

 - You've compacted your table and want to remove older, unused data.

 :::note